scottsweb/speclative/readme.md

 ## Installation

 Requirements are PHP/MySQL/Apache.
 You will need to create a new database and import db.sql into it.
 Once you have done that add your database and domain configuration to includes/class.config.php.
 It is clearly labelled.
 The code is configured to run from its current URL (speclative.scott.ee).
-It appears a handful of times (class.config.php, index.php, speclative.js) throughout the code so a search and replace will do the job.
+It appears a handful of times (class.config.php, index.php, speclative.js) throughout the code so a search and replace will need to be performed.

 ## Changelog